-- A comparative analyses of how the use of tools is situated, experienced, and legitimated in Norwegian and American university programs
+A cross-national study of how the use of tools is situated, experienced, and legitimated in Norwegian and American university programs.

 Aims and purposes